karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

   - **Log In:**
     - Log in with the administrative credentials found in the previous step (default admin username is `admin`).
 - [] Task 2: Create a User with Limited Administrative Permissions
+  - **Navigate to User Management:**
+    - In the Nexus Repository Manager interface, click on the gear icon in the top-right corner to access the administration settings.

 ## Exercise 3